mock-end/tld-list/README.md

 A list of all valid top-level domains is maintained by the [IANA](http://www.iana.org/) and is updated from time to time.

-- To view the list, click [here](http://data.iana.org/TLD/tlds-alpha-by-domain.txt).
+Click [here](http://data.iana.org/TLD/tlds-alpha-by-domain.txt) to view the list.
-- To download the list via ftp, click [here](ftp://data.iana.org/TLD/tlds-alpha-by-domain.txt).

 ## Install